 B I O G R A P H Y

-His work can best be distinguished for its soft details, bold colors and deliberately reduced resolution, which has often been mistaken in exhibition spaces for paintings by his audiences.
+His work can best be distinguished for its sharp compositions, bold colors and deliberately reduced resolution, which has often been mistaken in exhibition spaces for paintings.
 This style has been the impetus of arts grants awarded to DeBose for several projects since 2009, including They Left 150 Years Ago, a documentary-style exploration of Finnish heritage in North America.
-Since 2016, his work has been represented by Art Nou Millenni Gallery in Barcelona and in autumn 2018, DeBose debuted the show Presidential at ARC Gallery in Chicago, which examines public depictions from 14 countries overseas of America's political leaders, as photographed since 2003.
+Since 2016, his work has been represented by Art Nou Millenni Gallery in Barcelona.